-Women’s Self-Disclosure and Loneliness:

-Mediation of Involvement in Facebook Groups

 Abstract

-The current study focuses on three large closed Facebook groups in Israel, run by women and which appeal specifically to women.
-The dynamics characterizing these groups, the items posted in their framework, and the reactions to these posts reveal practices of socialization, intimacy, and personal exposure that are not usually seen in spheres of activity among strangers.
-The research wishes to map the patterns of activity of group members in these distinctive online spaces, to identify relationships between these patterns of activity and the personal characteristics and personality traits of participating women, and to uncover the role of women’s groups in members’ lives.
-Findings indicate that closed women’s Facebook groups have considerable potential to satisfy needs and functions, to fill substantial lacks, and to provide members with alternatives to dysfunctional areas in their lives.
+The current study focuses on three large closed Facebook groups in Israel, which are run by, and appeal specifically to, women.
+The dynamics characterizing these groups, the items posted in their framework, and the reactions to these posts reveal practices of socialization, intimacy and personal exposure that are not usually seen in spheres of activity among strangers.
+This study wishes to map the patterns of activity of group members in these distinctive online spaces, identify relationships between these patterns of activity and the personal characteristics and personality traits of participating women, and uncover the role of women’s groups in members’ lives.
+Findings indicate that closed women’s Facebook groups have considerable potential to satisfy needs and functions, fill substantial deficiencies, and provide members with alternatives to dysfunctional areas in their lives.

-Keywords: Closed Facebook Groups, Perceived Group-Significance, Women, Self-Disclosure, Loneliness, Online Activity
+Keywords

+Closed Facebook groups, perceived group significance, women, self-disclosure, loneliness, online activity

-Women’s Self-Disclosure and Loneliness:
+Women’s self-disclosure and loneliness:

-Mediation of Involvement in Facebook Groups
+Mediation of involvement in Facebook groups

 Online social networks have penetrated the lives of hundreds of millions around the world.
-They are integrated into a wide variety of aspects of daily life and areas of activity.
+They are integrated into a wide variety of aspects of daily life.
 The significant role that these networks play serves as a widely accepted starting point for the abundance of research in the field.
-One of the most interesting phenomena on this subject is the proliferation of closed Facebook groups.
-These groups are diverse in terms of the activity and characteristics of participants.
+One of the most interesting phenomena in this arena is the proliferation of closed Facebook (FB) groups.
+These groups are diverse in terms of participants’ activity and characteristics.

-The current study focuses on closed Facebook groups run by women and which appeal specifically to women.
+The current study focuses on closed FB groups run by women and which appeal specifically to women.
 Some of the groups have tens of thousands of members.
 The activity carried out within their framework is broad.
-The dynamics characterizing these groups, the items posted in their framework, and the reactions to these posts reveal practices of socialization, intimacy, and personal exposure that are not usually seen in spheres of activity among strangers.
+The dynamics characterizing these groups, the items posted in their framework, and the reactions to these posts reveal practices of socialization, intimacy and personal exposure that are not usually seen in spheres of activity among strangers.

-The current study has several primary goals; First, mapping the patterns of activity of group members in these distinctive online spaces.
-Second, identify relationships between these patterns of activity and the personal characteristics and personality traits of participating women.
-Third, uncover the role of women’s groups in members’ lives, including the way women perceive the groups of which they are members, and the roles and influences they attribute to these groups.
+The current study has several primary goals.
+First, to map the patterns of group members’ activity in these distinctive online spaces.
+Second, to identify relationships between these patterns of activity and the personal characteristics and personality traits of participating women.
+Third, to uncover the role of women’s groups in members’ lives, including the way women perceive the groups of which they are members, and the roles and influences they attribute to these groups.
 An examination of the interrelationships between the study’s findings will enable exploration of whether activity in these groups meets the women’s personal and social needs, and if so, what are the conditions under which this happens.
-The present study seeks to shed light on the characteristics of the growing phenomenon of closed Facebook groups and the broad socio-cultural meanings attributed to them.
-The research will range from micro- to macro-levels.
-It will consider personal aspects as well as the general social aspect of separate and closed “islands” that exist within a space that is generally open to everyone.
+The present study seeks to shed light on the characteristics of the growing phenomenon of closed FB groups and the broad socio-cultural meanings attributed to them.
+The research will be conducted on a range from micro to macro levels.
+It will consider personal aspects, as well as the general social aspect of separate and closed ‘islands,’ which exist within a space that is generally open to everyone.
 Additionally, it will look at the implications of this phenomenon for members’ lives outside the online realm.

-Theoretical Background
+Theoretical background

 Social media